MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 |[MSOLAP (x86)](https://go.microsoft.com/fwlink/?linkid=829575)     |     16.0.142.20           |
 |[AMO](https://go.microsoft.com/fwlink/?linkid=829578)     |   19.84.1.0         |
 |[ADOMD](https://go.microsoft.com/fwlink/?linkid=829577)     |    19.84.1.0           |

-* **Note**: The Windows Installer downloads for Analysis Services Management Objects (AMO/TOM) and ADOMD are no longer being updated and will not be available after Dec.
+**Note:** The Windows Installer downloads for Analysis Services Management Objects (AMO/TOM) and ADOMD are no longer being updated and will not be available after Dec.
 31st 2024.
 Applications relying on these Windows Installer downloads should be migrated to NuGet packages.

 ### NuGet packages